 Name that toy

-Dogs often have a whole collection of toys, so why not teach them the names of each one?
+Dogs often have a whole collection of favorite toys, so why not teach them the names of each one?
 It’s a fun and mentally stimulating activity.

 Start by selecting one toy and giving it a specific name, like “ball” or “rope.”